1972 Black Hills Flood: Remembering Disaster And Rebuilding Rapid City

 Today, visitors can see memorials and unique exhibits, such as the one found at the Journey Museum & Learning Center, throughout Rapid City commemorating the lives lost and tragic events of the 1972 Black Hills Flood.

 COMMEMORATING 50 YEARS LATER

-In June 2022, Rapid City is commemorating the 50th anniversary of the flood with a community events program, a series of podcast episodes featuring survivor stories curated by local librarians, and a dedicated special exhibit open through October 10, 2022 at The Journey Museum & Learning Center.
-You can learn more about the unforgettable impact of the flood on Rapid City and the surrounding communities through poignant pictures of volunteers sifting through flood damage, a visual display of the 12-hour timeline of events and a vibrant wall of colorful images depicting the Rapid City greenways created and protected after the flood.
+Rapid City remembered the 50th anniversary of the flood with a series of podcast episodes featuring survivor stories curated by local librarians.
+You can learn more about the unforgettable impact of the flood on Rapid City and the surrounding communities through a permanent exhibit at The Journey Museum & Learning Center displaying historic artifacts, oral stories on a looping video, and poignant pictures of volunteers sifting through the flood damage.

 Sadly, the original Storybook Island was demolished by swiftly moving water and debris; however, many of the character figurines were recovered, restored, and put back on display in the park’s current location.
 You can find a flood marker at the entrance of the park.

 Walk, run, or bike along Rapid Creek and stop to read a series of informational plaques on your way to one of Rapid City’s oldest parks – Canyon Lake.
 Here you can find a flood marker showing how high the water levels reached during the flood.
 Spend time experiencing the beauty of this city park, which represents the past, present, and promising future of Rapid City.